Last Friday, Jack Cowett's 2½ years of job security came to an end. He couldn't be happier.

 Columnist Stefan Stern wrote in the Financial Times recently that "Scapegoats are still being sought for the crisis in world markets.
 MBA graduates make a convenient target."

-In light of corporate scandals and questionable activities, some schools are putting a much heavier emphasis on classes such as ethics and risk
+In light of corporate scandals and questionable activities, some schools are putting a much heavier emphasis on classes such as ethics and risk management.

 At Berkeley recently, before the first class, one of the professors sent an e-mail to students asking to answer two questions: "Was AIG acting unethically when they paid the bonuses?," and "Was AIG acting illegally when they paid the bonus?"